Peaks and glaciers around Vasuki Tal

-Here are some legendary peaks and glaciers we came across on the Vasuki Tal trek and the stories about them:
+Here are some legendary peaks and glaciers we came across on the Vasuki Tal trek:

 1) The peak that is claimed to be tougher than Mt.
 Everest: Meru Peak @ 6660 Mts

 Why is Meru Peak special?
-Because of it’s history of failed summit attempts.
-More people have gone to the moon, than summited Meru Peak.
+Because of it’s history of failed summit attempts, specifically on the Shark's Fin route, the central peak of Meru.
+More people have gone to the moon, than summited via the Shark's Fin.

-No one had set foot on the Meru summit, until 2011, and ambitious climbers had been making attempts to summit this peak from the past 30 something years.
+No one had summited via the Shark's Fin until 2011, and ambitious climbers had been making attempts to summit this peak from the past 30 something years.

 Just a handful of serious climbers know about Meru Peak.
 The height does not matter, nope it is not as high as Mt.
 Everest, but what matters is that it’s tougher.
 Only 3 people in the entire world have been able to go up the ‘Shark Fin’ which is basically a 500 meters vertical granite rock wall at the very top and summited this peak.
 It requires an immense amount of climbing experience and ice/rock walls found on this mountain are considered to be some of the hardest climbs in the entire world.

 There is also an epic documentary called 'Meru' that will leave you inspired, featuring the 3 daredevil climbers who went up the mountain and Jon Krakauer, the author of renowned books ‘Into the Wild’ and ‘Into Thin Air’.

 2. The almighty Shivling Peak @ 6543 Mts: